cloudify-cosmo/getcloudify.org/guide/3.1/guide-offline.md

 {%endhighlight%}
 In order to create a deployment.

+{%note title=Note%}
+You might want to consult the [inputs reference](dsl-spec-inputs.html), as the Hello-World blueprint requires using inputs.
+{%endnote%}

 {% highlight bash %} cfy executions start -d hello-offline -w install
 {%endhighlight%}
 In order to install the deployment.

-When the installation of the deployment is finished, you'll have an installed Hello-world app in an offline environment.
+When the installation of the deployment is finished, you'll have an installed Hello-World app in an offline environment.